Physical Education Department » Driver Education

 Driver Education

-IF A STUDENT IS UNDER 18 YEARS OLD, HE OR SHE MUST PASS BOTH PHASES BEFORE GETTING HIS OR HER DRIVERS LICENSE.
 Students at Argo will take Driver Ed classroom their sophomore year during their PE class.
-Any student who does not, will have opportunities in the summer and a Saturday class during the year.
+Any student who does not will have opportunities in the summer and a Saturday class during the year.

 Argo Community High School has approximately 9 weeks of driver education classroom.
 The state requires 30 hours of classroom instruction.
 During this class, students will learn rules of the road along with safe driving strategies.
 Most students will receive their permits at the end of the 9 week course, usually the last day of classroom.
 In order for them to receive their permits they must: